In the UEM marketspace, Microsoft Intune is a true cloud-based SaaS service for

 - Subject Name/Subject Alternate Name – Entity to whom the certificate is issued to

 - Certificate Usage – The intended purpose of the certificate (determined by EKU)

 - Issuer Signature – The issuer signs the Certificate with its private key

 When we say that in PKI, the public key of an entity is made available publicly, it’s actually the public key certificate we are referring to which is shared with others.

-The private key corresponding to public key remains securely stored within the entity (or can be taken out and stored securely on a USB key if it is exportable).
-Private key is never made available to the public.
+The private key corresponding to the public key remains securely stored within the entity (or can be taken out and stored securely on a USB key if it is exportable).
+The private key is never made available to the public.
 If the private key gets compromised, the whole security breaks.

 The most used purpose of a digital certificate is to facilitate Authentication.